Charlieindex/ss-bs/README.md

 ### Installation Instructions

+ * Install with composer `composer require darianno/ss-bs` or ...

- * Copy the theme into the `themes/` directory of your SilverStripe project.
+ * ... copy the theme into the `themes/` directory of your SilverStripe project.
 If you've named it correctly, there should be a directory called `themes/ss-bs/templates`.

  * Add the following to your `mysite/_config.php` file.
 Remove any existing `SSViewer::set_theme` lines.